Nearly Dimension-Independent Convergence of Mean-Field Black-Box Variational Inference: Main Results

 \subsection{Special Cases with Benign Dimension Dependence}

-We now present some special cases of \cref{thm:bbvi_complexity}, which does not yet exhibit explicit dimension dependence.
+We now present some special cases of \cref{thm:bbvi_complexity}, which has yet to exhibit an explicit dependence on dimensionality.
 As mentioned in the previous section, dimension dependence depends on the order statistics of $\varphi$, which is related to the tail behavior of $\varphi$.

 \paragraph{Variational Families with Sub-Gaussian Tails.} The most commonly used variational family in practice is the Gaussian variational family.
-More broadly, for sub-Gaussian variational families, \(\mathsfit{u}_i^2\) admits a moment generating function (MGF)~\citep[Theorem 2.6]{wainwright_highdimensional_2019}, which leads to a $\mathrm{O}\lt(\log d\rt)$ explicit dimension dependence.
+More broadly, for sub-Gaussian variational families, \(\mathsfit{u}_i^2\) is sub-exponential and therefore admits a moment generating function (MGF)~\citep[Theorem 2.6]{wainwright_highdimensional_2019}, which leads to a $\mathrm{O}\lt(\log d\rt)$ explicit dimension dependence.